Activity 7.2.1: To Implement and Debug an Event Handler

 Figure 2.
 The developer tools window

-3. On the Page tab (Item 2), locate the source code of the RS301000 screen according to the following path.
+3. On the Page tab (Item 2 above), locate the source code of the RS301000 screen according to the following path.

 top/main (RS301000.html)/screen/src/screens/RS/RS301000/RS301000.ts

-Note: You can also search for the needed line on the Search tab (Item 3) of the developer tools.
+You can also search for the needed line on the Search tab (Item 4) of the developer tools.

 5. Open the Repair Work Orders (RS301000) form.

-6. Create a new repair work order with the same data as in the previous step.
+6. Create a new repair work order with the same settings as you entered in the previous step.

-8. On the Console tab, notice that the messages from the event handler, as shown in the following screenshot.
+8. On the Console tab, notice the messages from the event handler, as shown below.

 Figure 3.
 The Console tab